isawesom3/ridiculous-songs/README.md

 song += noun1 + ", how I wonder what you are.";

 alert(song);
-console.log(song); // Output the song to the console
+//console.log(song); // Output the song to the console

 and paste it in the java complier or your replit